 The building was moved down the town green in 1958 and like I said, the place is pretty much never open to visit.
 Which I understand, of course, but here’s what you’re missing:

 See that desk?
-That, my friends, is the very desk that President Ronald Reagan signed the Chimon-Island Wildlife Refuge Bill in 1984!
+That, my friends, is the very desk at which President Ronald Reagan signed the Chimon-Island Wildlife Refuge Bill in 1984!
 That is so random and I’m sure when the Reaganites get the Gipper onto coins and US bills and Mt Rushmore, this desk will be even more valuable.

 There are a bunch of old things here from back when it was a school.
 It’s pretty neat, actually, in some ways better than the other one-room schoolhouses I’ve been to for this blog.
-Stuff like “the original lock from the Old Academy” – something I’m sure the Lock Museum of America in Terryville has been drooling over for years.
+Stuff like “the original lock from the Old Academy” – something I’m sure the Lock Museum of America in the Terryville section of Plymouth has been drooling over for years.
 That’s right, in case you didn’t know it, there’s a museum in Terryville that consists of nothing but locks.
 Lots and lots and lots and lots of locks.
 I’ve been there; it’s awesome.

 On the wall behind the hallowed Ronald Reagan desk was perhaps an even more random artifact.
 A brick.
 But not just any brick, but a brick from the Yankee Doodle House at Renssellaer.
 The sign said that that building is supposedly the “oldest building in the United States having been erected in 1642,” and also that it was where, years later during the French and Indian War, R. Shuckburg composed the lyrics to “Yankee Doodle Dandy.”

 The veracity of this latter story is still being debated, but the story is interesting nonetheless – especially as it relates to Connecticut.
 The Library of Congress notes: